openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 `wallet_attestation`:
 : OPTIONAL.
-A boolean value that indicates whether or not a wallet attestation is requested by the Verifier.
-If the parameter is not present, the default value is `false`.
-If the value is `true`, a wallet attestation is expected to be part of the response (see `wallet_attestation` in (#response-parameters)).
+An array of Strings, where the individual values MUST match the `id` of an entry in `credentials` for a DCQL query or the `id` of an entry in `input_descriptors` in a Presentation Definition.
+The Credentials identified via `id` are Wallet Attestation options requested by the Verifier.
+If the parameter is not present, the default value is an empty array, indicating that no Wallet Attestation was requested.

 ## Existing Parameters